trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

     hive.hdfs.presto.keytab=/etc/presto/hdfs.keytab

 When the authentication type is ``KERBEROS``, Presto accesses HDFS as the principal specified by the ``hive.hdfs.presto.principal`` property.
-Presto will authenticate this principal using the keytab specified by the ``hive.hdfs.presto.keytab`` keytab.
+Presto authenticates this principal using the keytab specified by the ``hive.hdfs.presto.keytab`` keytab.

 Keytab files must be distributed to every node in the cluster that runs Presto.